 Select Page

-How to live physically
+How to live the second half physically

-How to live mentally
+How to live the second half mentally

-How to live emotionally
+How to live the second half emotionally

-How to live socially
+How to live the second half socially

-How to live spiritually
+How to live the second half spiritually

 Let me start with a confession and an admission: As I closed in on the frightening title of “Octogenarian,” I was only recently feeling like I had truly learned how to live.

-How is it that it takes 80 years to move from treading water on the surface of life to deep diving into the clear depths of what our days and weeks and months are really about.
+How is it that it takes 80 years to move from treading water on the surface of life to deep diving into the clear depths of what our days and weeks and months are really about?

 How can I find myself starting the fourth quarter or the fifth set and only now feel like I have my game where I want it to be?